SHASHWATA-DAS/Test-Repo/README.md

 # Test-Repo
-This is repository fot tsting
+This is repository fot testing